kevinreber/tmux-configs/README.md

 # My Personal Tmux Setup

-This is document of my personal `tmux.conf` configs and keybindings – inspired by Byobu keybindings (a Tmux wrapper)
+My personal `tmux.conf` configs and keybindings – inspired by Byobu keybindings (a Tmux wrapper) You can view a more modern version of these docs at [Kevin Reber's Tmux Setup](https://kevinreber.github.io/tmux-configs/docs/tmux-setup/)

 # Quick script to setup tmux